mjopenglsdl/small3d/README.md

 	cmake ..
 	cmake --build .

 The unit tests can be run by executing *small3dTest* in *build/bin*.
 For building your own project, you need the files in the *build/include* directory and the libraries from the *build/lib* directory.
-If you are using cmake, the modules in *small3d/cmake* can be useful, as well as the *small3d/FindSMALL3D.cmake* module.
-The branches of the [Avoid the Bug](https://github.com/dimi309/AvoidTheBug3D) game's repository are examples of the various ways in which small3d can be deployed.
+If you are using cmake, the modules in *small3d/cmake* can be useful.

 Building in Linux
 -----------------